Slacklining: Longest slackline (longline)

 The longest slackline walked by a woman, with a length of 305 m, was walked by Annalisa Casiraghi across a field in Schüpberg near Bern, Switzerland.
 The previous record had been set in September 2014 by Laetitia Gonnon, who walked 230 m (754 ft 7.1 in) in Lausanne, Switzerland.

 Longest blindfolded slackline walk

 On 28 April 2019 in Kislovodsk, Russia, Friedi Kühne and Lukas Irmler from Germany walked a 975 m-long, 200 m-high slackline entirely with their eyes closed, ensuring this with a blindfold strapped over their eyes.
 Thus they broke the world record for the longest blindfolded slackline walk.

+Incidents and risks

+The International Slackline Association (ISA) began tracking accidents and incidents of the sport in 2009.
+As with other extreme sports, slacklining carries risks, and participants have experienced injuries and death as a result.
+As of 2025, the ISA has recorded 10 highline deaths and 3 trickline deaths.
+Two of the trickline fatalities were suffered by bystanders.
+Longline, waterline and Starter kit accidents have resulted in one death per activity.
+Other risks are associated with slacklining that are not tracked by the organization.
+They include deaths that have occurred while scouting routes, or falls while approaching highline anchors.
+Slacklines have been banned in some municipalities for their propensity to damage trees and structures.
+Some notable slacklining incidents include: